 Keyword Research is Important to target a specific group of audience who are typing for those specific queries in the search bar.

 It impacts the overall blogging process like Finding topics, On-page SEO, Search Engine Ranking, Link Building, Content promotion, Traffic, and lead generation.

 Keyword Research helps us better understand the target audience and the exact phrases and words they are searching for on the search engines.
-You also learn how much traffic potential that you can get and what is the keyword difficulties in it.
+You also learn how much traffic potential you can get and what is the keyword difficulties in it.